Background pattern

 -Dilation of blood vessels.

-• Liver function alteration (increased transaminases), hepatitis.
+• Liver function changes (increased transaminases), hepatitis

-• Very rare (may affect fewer than 1 in 10,000 patients)
+• Very rare (may affect less than 1 in 10,000 patients)

-• vasculitis (inflammation of blood vessels).
+• Vasculitis (inflammation of blood vessels)

-• Epilepsy.
+• Epilepsy

-• Anaphylactic shock (severe allergic reaction).
+• Anaphylactic shock (severe allergic reaction)

-• Increased enzymes (creatine phosphokinase).
+• Increased enzymes (creatine phosphokinase)

-• Rhabdomyolysis.
+• Rhabdomyolysis

-Reporting of adverse effects
+Reporting of side effects

-Do not store at a temperature above 86°F (30°C).
+Do not store above 30°C.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date that appears on the carton after EXP.
+The expiry date is the last day of the month indicated.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Pre-par

-Reig Jofre, S.A.
+Laboratorio Reig Jofre, S.A.

 Gran Capitán, 10 - 08970 Sant Joan Despí (Barcelona)